anjjriit/view-maker/README.md

 To fully understand the power of the **[make:foundation](#makefoundation)** command, let's walk through a typical use case.
 For this, we will assume that you have a master page named master.blade.php in your layouts folder, which is in your views folder.

-If you don't already have a master page, then we recommend using our **[make:master](#makemaster)** command, it will supply you with everything you need to create a foundation.
+To create that we recommend using our **[make:master](#makemaster)** command, it will supply you with everything you need to create a foundation.
 Just give your master page a name and supply an optional name for your app, like so:

 ```
 php artisan make:master master Demo